jerivas/mezzanine-webf/README.md

     - Uses supervisor for managing processes, wich is tidier than a cronjob for each Apache instance.

 - **Why are you using a symlink to a static/php app instead of one to a static-only app?**
-Because by doing so you can specify expiration dates for static assets in an .htaccess file placed in your root static directory.
+Because by doing so you can specify expiration dates for static assets in `.htaccess` in your root static directory.
 This prevents browsers from requesting all your assets every time.
 [Rationale](https://developers.google.com/speed/docs/best-practices/caching?csw=1#LeverageBrowserCaching), [Question in QA site](http://community.webfaction.com/questions/7668/symlink-to-static-only-and-expires-max).
 You can change the static app from `symlink54` to `symlink_static_only` if you wish.

 - **How come I'm seeing three processes running for each Mezzanine project?**
 Gunicorn uses a master process and a configurable number of worker processes to serve a site.
 The [docs recommend this number should depend on the amount of processor cores](http://docs.gunicorn.org/en/latest/design.html#how-many-workers), however, in my tests with my 16-core Webfaction server this results in 33 processes, which quickly eats all my RAM.
 I've hardcoded 2 processes in `gunicorn.conf.py` and all seems well.
 Feel free to modify this number to your needs.